Oral Hygiene in Assisted Living

 Time Frame

-Time Frame: Baseline and 8 months
+Time Frame: Baseline Visit

 The Plaque Index for Long-Term Care (PI-LTC) is a modification of the Simplified Oral Hygiene Index.
 It is derived by separately scoring the buccal and lingual surfaces of six sextants in the mouth (left, front, and right regions of the upper and lower jaw), resulting in 12 separate observations for residents with a full set of teeth; sextants not containing teeth do not receive a score.
 Within each sextant, the tooth surface with the worst plaque is scratched using an explorer and assigned a score (0=no plaque or stain present; 1=soft plaque covering not more than one third of the tooth surface or presence of extrinsic stains without other plaque regardless of surface area covered; 2=soft plaque covering between one third and two thirds of the tooth surface; or 3=soft plaque covering more than two thirds of the exposed tooth surface).
 PI-LTC scores range from 0-3 and are the average sextant score.
 Lower scores are better.